ARM-software/Tool-Solutions/docker/tensorflow-lite-micro-rtos-fvp/README.md

 This is a demo doing data injection to an person_detection/img_class demo application.
 The application will have a single image built in, but this can be overwritten when starting the application.
 You can select a folder of images to use for the input, or you can choose to use a USB webcam.
 Each inference will take some time, since it is a simulation, so real time performance is not to be expected.

 `data_injection_demo.py` will download, build and run the person_detection/img_class sample applications.
 Use this as a POC of how to inject data dynamically into the application.
-_NOTE: This script only works properly with armclang._

 * On docker:
     ```commandline